Skip to contents

 plot2(hospital, median(age), gender, type = "dumbbell")

-# sort on any direction:
+# Sort in any direction:

 admitted_patients |>